 7. Dark Chocolate

 Eating chocolate with at least 70% cacao may encourage blood flow to the parts of your brain involved in memory and learning.
 Using brain imaging methods, researchers found that dark chocolate may improve brain plasticity, which is crucial for learning.
 So before you do the crossword, treat yourself to chocolate.

 Everyone knows that caffeine in coffee helps you feel more alert and able to concentrate.
 But it’s also associated with lower rates of cognitive decline and reduced risk of Alzheimer’s.
 Green tea may be even better for your brain, helping to improve mental function without the jitteriness some people experience with caffeine.

 Moderate consumption of red wine may lower the risk of dementia.
 It’s associated with decreased plaque formation, reduced inflammation and better blood sugar control.
 If you enjoy a glass of wine with dinner, great.
 If you’d rather not, red grapes, cherries and blueberries are a tasty option.

 The B vitamins in beans help make the neurotransmitters that pass signals between neurons.
 Beans are also loaded with other essential vitamins and minerals, including folates, magnesium and potassium.
 In addition, beans fight destructive oxidation in cells, which can lead to accelerated aging, including memory loss.
 Beans (kidney, pinto, black, white), chickpeas, green peas, lentils and hummus are good ways to get more legumes on your plate.

 Nourish Mind, Body and Spirit at Timber Ridge

-With a wide variety of wellness programs, there’s always something to keep residents healthy and engaged.
+With a wide variety of wellness programs, there’s always something to keep residents of our senior independent living community healthy and engaged.
 And with a full range of health services, including assisted living, skilled nursing, rehabilitation and memory care, residents can make the most of each day, knowing care is available on campus, if ever needed.